Understanding the Different Sales Velocities

 Overview

-3 Ways To Calculate Future Forecast
+4 Ways To Calculate Future Forecasts

 Basically, what it's doing is it's looking over the last six months and breaking it into these time periods.
 And then it's taking the average sales velocity per day (units sold per day) for each of those periods of time.